What Does Potassium Do for Your Body?

 - If you have kidney issues, talk to your healthcare provider before taking potassium supplements.

-To stay healthy, it's important to know what does potassium do for the body and to include potassium-rich foods in your diet.
+To stay healthy, it's important to know what potassium does for the body and to include potassium-rich foods in your diet.
 If you have any concerns about how much potassium is in the WOWMD supplements or specific dietary requirements, discuss them with your healthcare provider.

 Potassium-Rich Foods

-- Nuts and Legumes: Potassium is also present in beans, peas, lentils, almonds, walnuts, and cashews; foods that offer a good option besides meat.
-Include them in your salads, soups, and grain preparations.
+- Nuts and Legumes: Potassium is also present in beans, peas, lentils, almonds, walnuts, and cashews

-- Potassium-Rich Beverages: Orange juice, milk, coffee, and some non-dairy milk are rich sources of calcium.
-On their labels, you will find the potassium content.
+- Potassium-Rich Beverages: Orange juice, milk, coffee, and certain non-dairy milk alternatives are good sources of potassium.

 Potassium must be consumed at frequent intervals; it would be desirable to introduce two to three potassium-containing products per meal to receive a positive impact.
-Thus, for deeper insights into the consumption of potassium, it is recommended to visit a healthcare provider to check on the daily requirements.
+For deeper insights into the consumption of potassium, it is recommended to visit a healthcare provider to check on the daily requirements.

 Potential Deficiencies